pankajgangwar/JokesApp/README.md

 App uses HILT library for dependency injection although test cases are not written but app architecture is designed in such a way that its easy to mock data and domain layer using HILT

+App is implemented with Recycler view and two-way data binding